JGioia/Bread-Inc./README.md

 # Bread-Inc.
 This is a game about making bread and selling it for a profit.
+It is a 2d isometric perspective game.

 ## How to Play